dmbarbour/glas/docs/GlasProg.md

 It is convenient if a coroutine can wait for some arbitrary conditions before continuing.
 A very simple solution is to express 'yield' in terms of 'await Reg', waiting for a register to be non-zero.
 This supports semaphores, queues, or mutexes.
 We can feasibly extend this to waiting on composite conditions.
 Alternatively, in context of backtracking failure, we backtrack to the most recent 'yield' after a step 'fails', allowing assumptions to be mixed freely with operations in each step.

 Ideally, we can utilize multiple processors to evaluate coroutines.
 This is feasible with static analysis to avoid read-write conflicts, or with dynamic analysis and backtracking after a conflict occurs (aka [optimistic concurrency control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control)).
-The latter seems an excellent fit for glas systems, aligning with transaction-loop applications and hierarchical transactions, but it isn't cheap.
-Conflicts and rework can feasibly be mitigated through annotations, analysis, and heuristics.
+The latter seems an excellent fit for glas systems, aligning with transaction-loop applications and hierarchical transactions.
+Conflicts and rework can feasibly be mitigated through analysis, annotations, and heuristics, scheduling steps sequentially where conflicts are likely.

 We can evaluate a subprogram that uses coroutines and 'yield' internally with a localized scheduler.
 This might be expressed as `(%atomic P)`.
 When evaluating an atomic section, we resume locally and it's an error if no progress is possible.
 We can assume transaction-loop methods such as 'app.step' are implicitly evaluated in an atomic section.

 ### Long-Running and Multi-Party Transactions?
 Defer.

-A long-running or multi-party transaction involves multiple steps (long-running), and perhaps multiple threads (multi-party).
-I don't have a clear idea on how to express these in terms of fork-join coroutines and atomic sections.
-OTOH, it also doesn't seem to be a high priority.
-I don't have strong use-cases for such transactions.

-If users need long-running or multi-party transactions, they can model them manually with support from a front-end syntax, effects API wrappers, and auxilliary registers (e.g. "x.scratch" could track proposed, uncommitted operations on "x").
+A long-running transaction is executed across multiple coroutine steps.
+A multi-party transaction is executed across multiple coroutine threads.

+It is feasible for a runtime to support abstract, linear, first-class 'transaction' that can be maintained and manipulated across multiple steps.
+We could support operations like `(%tn.new Reg)`, `(%tn.in Reg Op)`, and `(%tn.commit Reg)` to execute a transaction across multiple steps, perhaps adding `(%tn.split Reg Reg)` for multi-party transactions (with multiple commits).
+Alternatively, we could favor an effectful reflection API over primitives.

+However, I'm not convinced of the cost-benefit tradeoffs.
+Complexity and performance overhead is non-trivial.
+I expect atomic sections and queues will prove adequate in practice.
+Later, if we discover application programmers reinventing transactions for convincing reasons, we can reconsider providing runtime support.

 ### Conditional Behavior and Hierarchical Transactions

 I have two main options for conditional behavior:

 * Branch on whether an atomic operation 'fails' or not.
-* Branch on whether a register or expression is non-zero.
+* Branch on whether a register or expression is truthy.

-In the former case, the latter is a trivial optimization with operators to 'test' registers.
-In the latter case, I imagine I'll ultimately want some other primitive to leverage hierarchical transactions and backtracking failure with optimistic concurrency.
-So, I currently favor towards the former, avoiding need for 'expressions'.
+In the former case, the latter is a trivial optimization.
+In the latter case, I imagine I'll still want primitives to support hierarchical transactions and backtracking, in which case we can support the former after introducing a little intermediate state, e.g. set a register within a hierarchical transaction to decide which branch to take.
+I'd prefer to avoid intermediate state as a requirement for conditionals, so I slightly favor the first option.

 As a simplistic structure, we could support something like `"try Cond then P1 else P2"`, equivalent to `"atomic Cond; P1"` if Cond passes, P2 otherwise.
 Then we introduce primitives such as `(%eq Reg1 Reg2)` that cause the current transaction to 'fail' if conditions aren't met.
 In the simplest case, Cond consists only of such read-only operations, thus can be evaluated without the overhead of hierarchical transactions.